sehyunkwon/sehyunkwon.github.io/_pages/about.md

 I recently recieved Ph.D. from the Graduate School of Artificial Intelligence at Seoul National University, where I worked under the supervision of [`Ernest K. Ryu`](https://ernestryu.com/).
 Prior to that, I recieved M.S. in the Department of Mathematical Sciences at Seoul National University and B.S. in Mathematics Education at Dankook University.

-During my Ph.D., I had the opportunity to conduct AI research internships at NAVER AI Lab and KRAFTON AI.
+During my Ph.D., I worked as a research intern at NAVER AI Lab and KRAFTON AI.

 My current research interests are Vision-Language Models and Language Models.